 Amazingly stylish and surprisingly elegant, the new Orient Dyno Alarm (Refs.
-FTD09004B and FTD09005W) collection of inexpensive quartz chronograph makes it possible to look smart and cool without breaking the bank.
+FTD09004B and FTD09005W) collection of inexpensive quartz chronographs makes it possible to look smart and cool without breaking the bank.
 It is almost like if your Toyota Prius was designed by Bertone.

 It looks like the Japanese watchmaker is finally going to reintroduce its M-Force series of sporty timekeepers to the North American market.
 The offensive will begin with the new Wunderwaffe: the 2011 Orient M-Force 200M (refs.
-EL03001B, EL03001D & EL03002M) automatic diving watch.
-Available in three colors of its dial (black, blue and orange with pale green luminescent substance on its hour markers and hands,) the new timekeeper is officially rated for 200 meters, which makes it a perfect companion for recreational scuba diving.
+EL03001B, EL03001D & EL03002M) automatic diver.
+Available in three colors of its dial (black, blue and orange with the pale green luminescent substance on its hour markers and hands,) the new timekeeper is officially rated for 200 meters, which makes it a perfect companion for recreational scuba diving.